yoko72/clappy/README.md

 # clappy

 Command Line Argument Parser for Pythonic code.
-Simple, readable, and writable wrapper of argparse.
+Simple and readable wrapper of argparse.

 with clappy: